 Support the 2019 Clinical Practice Guidelines

 Opportunities exist to support the 2019 Prevention and Treatment of Pressure Ulcers/Injuries: Clinical Practice Guideline!
-We will be accepting support starting this fall.
-Click here to view the opportunities available.
+We are still accepting Sponsorships for future printings of the Guideline, contact Pam@McKennaManagement.com for info.

 The Clinical Practice Guideline presents recommendations and summarizes the supporting evidence for pressure injury prevention and treatment.
 The first edition was developed as a four year collaboration between the National Pressure Injury Advisory Panel (NPIAP) and the European Pressure Ulcer Advisory Panel (EPUAP).
 In the second edition of the guideline, the Pan Pacific Pressure Injury Alliance (PPPIA) joined the NPUAP and EPUAP.

 The third edition of the guideline was released in November 2019.
 The goal of this international collaboration was to develop evidence-based recommendations for the prevention and treatment of pressure injuries that could be used by health professionals throughout the world.
 An explicit scientific methodology has been used to identify and critically appraise all available research.